MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/developer/how-to/start-proactive-chat.md

 Amy has accidentally damaged her Surface Book and is on the product knowledge base trying to seek answers for about 20 seconds.
 She is then offered a proactive chat.

-A chat pop-up is triggered based on the product page that Amy is browsing and the time spent on the page.
+A proactive chat request is triggered based on the product page that Amy is browsing and the time spent on the page.

 Here is the chat invitation message that is sent.